k-ahn2/wps2/README.md

 5. If not sent in real-time, when the recipient connects and sends a type `c` JSON object, WPS will then return the new message(s)

 > [!IMPORTANT]
 > WPS uses timestamps extensively.
-A post sent by a user will use the client timestamp on both client, server and destination users.
+A post sent by a user will use the client timestamp on both client, server and destination user's database.
 If the sending user's clock is materially incorrect, WPS may incorrectly sort messages and you may encounter issues with certain functions.

 ## WPS Installation and Prereqs